yaqwsx/bcthesis/caching.md

 In this section we introduce our approach for caching equal queries in \smt data store in \symdivine.
-Our approach shares similar ideas as constraints caching, however it uses an additional information about the structure of the query, that an advantage can be taken of.
+Our approach shares similar ideas as constraints caching, however it uses an additional information about the structure of the query, that we can take advantage of.

 Let us briefly remind the structure of equal query in \symdivine.
 The equal query for states $A$ and $B$ is split into two separate tasks -- test if $A$ is